MoniPar/reclaimed-treasures/README.md

 - A stock field, which adds functionality to this model.
 This is set to display the number of items left in the inventory.
 Once the number of items in the inventory is decremented to 0, the Made to Order text is displayed and the customer is only allowed to order a limited quantity of that particular product per order.
 - An available field displays a checkbox in the admin, which if unchecked would display a disabled button on the product detail page instead of the increment and decrement buttons.
 This would stop the user from being able to purchase the product giving Vera time to replenish her stock and/or source the recycled materials needed.
 - Finally an image thumbnail field was added in order to be able to add smaller versions of the product images to help the shop page load faster.

-Unfortunately, due to time restrictions the rating field on this model isn't doing anything at the moment.
-In future iterations, I would like to save the data from the review rating field in here so that the products can be sorted by their average ratings as well.

 ### Wireframes & Design Choices